abdallahmassoud1997/ky/keyword-research-v3.md

 ## Step 0 — Collect Required Inputs

-Before generating any keywords, confirm you have all required inputs.
-If any are missing, ask for them explicitly — do not guess or proceed without them.
+Before generating any keywords, confirm you have all the required inputs.
+If any are missing, ask for them in a single message — do not guess or proceed without them.

 **Required:**
 1. **Topic / Niche** — The subject area or industry (e.g., "diving")
-2. **Seed Keyword(s)** — One or more starting keywords (e.g., "scuba diving, diving courses, diving Hurghada")
+2. **Seed Keyword(s)** — One or more starting keywords (e.g., "scuba diving, diving courses")
-3. **Target Country/City** — Where the audience is located (e.g., "Egypt/Red Sea/Hurghada")
+3. **Target Country/City** — Where the audience is located (e.g., "Egypt/Hurghada")
 4. **Target Language** — Language of the content (e.g., "English").
 Possibly note “if bilingual, we may run separate keyword lists per language.”
-**Optional (ask if relevant):**
 5. **Business Type** — local dive shop, liveaboard operator, diving center, dive travel agency, etc.
-6. **Target Audience** — Who the content is for (e.g., "beginner snorkelers, certified divers, family vacationers to Hurghada, adventure travelers")
+6. **Target Audience** — Who the content is for (e.g., "beginner divers, family vacationers, certified divers looking for liveaboards")
 7. **Competitor URLs** — 1–3 competitors to generate alternative/comparison keywords

 If inputs are too broad (e.g., "diving"), ask the user to narrow the niche before proceeding.
 See [Edge Cases](#edge-cases) for handling guidance.

+If all required inputs are present:
+Echo back a brief input summary before proceeding:
+"Starting keyword research with the following inputs:
+Topic: [X]
+Seed Keywords: [X]
+Location: [X]
+Language: [X]
+Business Type: [X]
+Audience: [X]
+Competitors: [X]"
+Then proceed immediately to Step 1.

 ---

 ## Step 1 — Keyword Expansion